 Multi-material printing also makes printing multiple colors at once a possibility.
 This becomes especially important when printing end-use products, as 3D printing two colors at once reduces post-production and ensures a more cohesive final look.

-How to 3D Print Multiple Materials
+How to 3D Print Multiple Materials at the same time?

 There are two different ways you can 3D print multiple materials, dependent on the type of printer you have.
 If you plan on frequently printing multiple materials at the same time then a printer with dual extrusion will be your best option.

 However, if multi-material 3D printing is not a common feature in your workflow, there are some workarounds.
 Just remember that if you have a 3D printer with only one nozzle, you will need a bit more patience and maintenance when multi-material printing.